 What Is the Recovery Like after a Root Canal?

 Minor bleeding, swelling, and discomfort are to be expected after your root canal procedure.
-Place a gauze to the would to stop the blood and use an ice pack in the first 36 hours to reduce swelling.
-Rest with your head elevated and manage discomfort either with medication you have been prescribed or with an over-the-counter pain relief.
+Use gauze to stop the blood and an ice pack in the first 36 hours to reduce swelling.
+Rest with your head elevated and manage discomfort either with medication you have been prescribed or an over-the-counter pain reliever.

 Following our directions can help you enjoy an easy and speedy recovery.
 If your symptoms worsen or do not improve after several days, however, you should get in touch with us right away.

 Root canal procedures are highly preventable.
-The best way to ensure that one will not happen to you is to visit our office regularly for checkups and cleanings.
-This is the time when we examine all the teeth for weak spots in the decay that could indicate future cavities — and, if they are caught early, these areas can be strengthened with a fluoride treatment to prevent decay from occurring at all.
-Small cavities that are treated early never penetrate beyond the outer layer of enamel, keeping your smile safe from root canals.
+The best way to ensure that one will not happen to you is to visit our dental office regularly for checkups and cleanings.
+This is the time when we examine all the teeth for weak spots and decay that could indicate future cavities — and, if they are caught early, these areas can be strengthened with a fluoride treatment to prevent decay from occurring at all.
+Small cavities that are treated early never penetrate beyond the outer layer of enamel, keeping your smile safe.

 Another important factor for preventing the need for this procedure is maintaining excellent oral hygiene at home.
-Good tips for healthy smiles include:
+Good tips include: